SwiftedMind/Puddles/README.md

 # The Puddles Architecture

 SwiftUI encourages building views from the ground up, constructing increasingly complex UI by wrapping views in other views.
-With Puddles, you do the exact same thing, but also include dependencies in the layering.
+With Puddles, you do the exact same thing, but also include data dependencies in the layering.

+![Architecture Overview](https://user-images.githubusercontent.com/7083109/224485578-9f8ee043-a56d-4221-8183-b6ca60cd0135.png)

-Starting from the base view that describes the UI of a screen or component, you add a wrapper view that provides the view state and performs any needed logic.
-Around that state provider, you would then add dependency wrappers like a type that fetches items from an API and hands it down the view hierarchy.
+Starting from the base view that describes the UI of a screen or component, you add a wrapper view that provides and manages the view's state.
+This wrapper essentially subsumes the tasks of a traditional view model with the key distinction that it is still a view itself, meaning it has access to the full suite of features the SwiftUI environment provides.

+TODO:
+Around that state wrapper, you would then add dependency wrappers like a type that fetches items from an API and hands it down the view hierarchy.
 Finally, in the outermost layer, a `Navigator` handles the navigation logic between the screens in your app.

-![Architecture Overview](https://user-images.githubusercontent.com/7083109/224485578-9f8ee043-a56d-4221-8183-b6ca60cd0135.png)

 Instead of putting logic in a view model, you put it in a special wrapper view and layer it on top.
 This makes it easy to reuse the underlying view..